ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 ## Decorators and Enumerables

-> [!NOTE]
-> At the time of writing, the [decorators topic](decorators.md) has not been written, so this is preview of how to
-> use decorators as well as how they work in enumerables.

-Decorators that have been registered against the element type of an enumerable will be applied to all instances that the container produces for the enumerable.
+[Decorators](decorators.md) that have been registered against the element type of an enumerable will be applied to all instances that the container produces for the enumerable.
 This also applies to stacked decorators (where multiple decorators are applied on top of one other).